Singularity-Coder/Instant-Kotlin/README.md

 List of Kotlin topics and their code snippets!

 ## Common Vocabulary
-<h6>Expression:</h6> A function with return value, A variable.
+**Expression:** A function with return value, A variable.
-<h6>Statement:</h6> Code with an assignment operator.
+**Statement:** Code with an assignment operator.
-<h6>Pascal Case:</h6> KotlinCodeSnippets
+**Pascal Case:** KotlinCodeSnippets
-<h6>Camel Case:</h6> kotlinCodeSnippets
+**Camel Case:** kotlinCodeSnippets
-<h6>Snake Case:</h6> KOTLIN_CODE_SNIPPETS
+**Snake Case:** KOTLIN_CODE_SNIPPETS
-<h6>Main Function:</h6> Entry point in our app.
+**Main Function:** Entry point in our app.
-<h6>Compiler:</h6> Translates high level language to low level language that machine can understand.
+**Compiler:** Translates high level language to low level language that machine can understand.
 Also checks for syntax errors.
-<h6>Run Kotlin Program:</h6> Converts Kotlin code to Java byte code to run it on JVM.
+**Run Kotlin Program:** Converts Kotlin code to Java byte code to run it on JVM.
 JVM further converts the Java byte code into machine code that the platform like Mac or Windows can understand.
+**Statically Typed Programming Language:** Type of a variable is known at compile-time.
+So once variable is declared with a type, it cannot ever be assigned to a variable of different type and doing so will result in a type error at compile-time.
+So you CANNOT build the app without fixing the bugs.
+Ex: Kotlin, Java, C, C++, etc.
+**Dynamically Typed Programming Language:** Type of a variable is known at run-time.
+You can assign a variable with a different an Integer type even if it was initially assigned String type.
+So you CAN build the app without fixing the bugs.
+Ex: JavaScript, Objective-C, PHP, Python, Ruby, Lisp, etc.
+**Type Checking:** The process of verifying and enforcing the constraints of types.
+**Static check:** Type check happening at compile-time.
+**Dynamic check:** Type check happening at run-time.
+**Strongly-typed language:** Variables are bound to specific data types, and will result in type errors if types do not match up as expected in the expression - regardless of when type checking occurs.
+Ex: Java, Python, etc.
+**Weakly-typed language:** Variables are not bound to a specific data type; they still have a type, but type safety constraints are lower compared to strongly-typed languages.
+Ex: PHP, C, C++, etc.

 ## Package definition and imports
 ```Kotlin